jmneto/GenesysAudioHookServer/README.md

 ts-node src/index.ts --uri ws://localhost:5000/ws --api-key SGVsbG8sIEkgYW0gdGhlIEFQSSBrZXkh --client-secret TXlTdXBlclNlY3JldEtleVRlbGxOby0xITJAMyM0JDU=
 ```

-Pressing `CTRL+C` initiates a close transaction followed by disconnect and exit.

 #### Using WAV Files as Audio Source

 The client supports WAV files as an audio source.
 Mono or stereo WAV files are supported.
 They must be encoded in: